MinaFoundation/Core-Grants/RFCs/rfc-0007-zkPassport.md

 ## Conclusion

 This RFC proposes an implementation of a private identity system leveraging passports (zkPassport) for use in the Mina Ecosystem and any connected chains.

+## TODO

+* Check that o1js supports all of the relevant cryptography, or see what would be left to be implemented
+* Make sure there is enough entropy in P that H(P) can't be brute-forced

 ## Appendices